jones-elisabeth/localgovt_covid19/README.md

 ## Intro
 This Python code is created to understand discussions on Twitter around local governments during the COVID-19 pandemic.
 Analyses were conduced on Twitter data collected from four U.S. cities: New York City, Los Angeles, San Diego, and Detroit.
-Research Questions include: 'What are the topics of conversation around local government?'
-(LDA topic modeling), 'How do the topics of tweets differ between the four cities?'
-(PMI word clouds), and 'What are the sentiments of Tweets regarding local governments?' (sentiment analysis).
+Research Questions include:
+What are the topics of conversation around local government?
+(LDA topic modeling), How do the topics of tweets differ between the four cities?
+(PMI word clouds), and What are the sentiments of Tweets regarding local governments? (sentiment analysis).

 ## Technology
 Project is created with: